Shoulder instability is a common injury encountered in physical therapy. But there are many different types of shoulder instability.

 Rehabilitation for this patient should focus on early proprioception training, dynamic stabilization drills, neuromuscular control, scapular muscle exercises and muscle strengthening exercises to enhance dynamic stability due to the unique characteristic of excessive capsular laxity and capsular redundancy in this type of patient.

 Chronic subluxations, as seen in the atraumatic, unstable shoulder may be treated more aggressively due to the lack of acute tissue damage and less muscular guarding and inflammation.
 Rotator cuff and periscapular strengthening activities should be initiated while ROM exercises are progressed.
 Caution is placed on avoiding excessive stretching of the joint capsule through aggressive ROM activities.

 Remember, in these patients, the primary need is stability, not mobility.

 The goal is to enhance strength, proprioception, dynamic stability and neuromuscular control especially in the specific points of motion or direction which results in instability complaints.

 The second factor is the degree of instability present in the patient and its effect on their function.

-Speer et al have reported that in order for a shoulder dislocation to occur, a Bankart lesion must be present and also soft tissue trauma must be present on both sides of the glenohumeral joint capsule.
+Speer has reported that in order for a shoulder dislocation to occur, a Bankart lesion must be present and also soft tissue trauma must be present on both sides of the glenohumeral joint capsule.

 The rate of progression will vary based upon the degree of instability and persistence of symptoms.
 For example, a patient with mild subluxations and muscle guarding may initially tolerate strengthening exercises and neuromuscular control drills more than a patient with a significant amount of muscular guarding.